19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/New Player Character Creation.md

 			- [ ] (Spell Caster)
 				- [ ] Choose one of the three [Spellcasting Disciplines](../Magic/The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md)
 				- [ ] Learn a number of [Spells](../Magic/Spells.md) equal to the relevant [Ability Score](../Player%20Characters/Chosen%20Statistics/Ability%20Scores.md)
-					- [ ] Optional: If the GM permits it, you may choose a [Deity](../Magic/Deities/Deities.md) to follow
+					- [ ] Optional: If the setting permits it, you may choose a [Deity](../Magic/Deities/Deities.md) to follow
 				- [ ] 100 coins worth of [Mythril](../Magic/Mythril.md) powder
 - [ ] The *party* starts with a [Horse](../Items/Individual%20Item%20Cards/Gear/250%20Coins/Horse,%20Draft.md) and [Wagon](../Items/Individual%20Item%20Cards/Gear/250%20Coins/Wagon.md)
 - [ ] Time permitting, you may use any excess coins to buy [Standard Gear](../Items/Standard%20Gear.md), [Weapons](../Items/Weapons.md), [Armor](../Items/Armor.md), or [Mythril](../Magic/Mythril.md) powder.